nickyhajal/austinsublet/index.md

 <div class="img"><img src="/images/living_3.jpg"/>
     <span>
         <b>The Living Room</b>: Cozy up for a little Netflix to unwind.
 60" TV with Cable.
-It can also stream from all your favorite services + a Chromecast connected.
+It can also stream from all your favorite services and has a Chromecast connected.
     </span>
 </div>
 <div class="img"><img src="/images/living_2.jpg"/>